𝗧𝗵𝗲 𝗩𝗮𝗹𝘂𝗲 𝗼𝗳 𝗦𝘂𝗯𝘁𝗿𝗮𝗰𝘁𝗶𝗼𝗻

 Most founders equate progress with adding revenues, employees, and customers.

-That mindset flows into founder activities and pressures us to add more offerings, OKRs, projects, meetings, etc.
+That mindset flows into a pressure to increase our activities, OKRs, projects, meetings, etc.

 I often find myself telling ambitious founders to do less in order to move faster.